5um4n7h/Mad_Lab/README.md

 # Mad_Lab
 ### Mobile application development lab programs for CSE/ISE 6th sem (VTU)

-1.Create an application to design a Visiting Card.
+1. Create an application to design a Visiting Card.
 The Visiting card should have a company logo at the top right corner.
 The company name should be displayed in Capital letters, aligned to the center.
    Information like the name of the employee, job title, phone number, address, email, fax and the website address isto be displayed.
 Insert a horizontal line between the job title and the phone number.

 2.Develop an Android application using controls like Button, TextView, EditText for designing a calculator having basic functionality like Addition, Subtraction, Multiplication,and Division.